Victoria Villarroel Looks Smoking Hot In A Skimpy Blue Bikini

 In the racy snapshot, Victoria looked nothing short of gorgeous wearing a skimpy electric blue bikini.
 The top boasted tiny cups that barely contained her voluptuous chest.
 The lined swimwear protected the babe's buxom curves from exposure.
 Her décolletage was on full display, thanks to the garment's plunging neckline, and its snug fit pushed her breasts upward, causing her cleavage to pop.

-The first pic featured Victoria in her skimpy swimwear, posing confidently in front of the camera.
-The hottie could be seen inside a hut that had tall posts and yellow walls.
-Her right hand was holding her phone, angling it away from her body to get the best face angle.
-She wore a straw hat and looked straight into the lens, and offered a small smile.

-In the second snap, Kylie Jenner’s former assistant posed in front of a mirror.
+In the second snap, Kylie Jenner's former assistant posed in front of a mirror.
 She sat on a flat surface with her body angled to the side.
-Notably, she bent one of her knees for the shot, and the stance emphasized her perky buns.
+Notably, she bent one of her knees, the stance emphasizing her perky buns.
 This time, she held the mobile device with her left hand and angled it in front of her face as she took the selfie.

 In the last image, Victoria struck a sultry pose in an infinity pool.
 The lower half of her legs dipped in water, though the rest of her body remained dry.
 The influencer raised her left foot and placed her hands on her breasts.
 She looked down and smiled.
 The vast ocean, rock formations, and the blue sky filled with clouds made up the background.